 Common Shipping Label Fails and How to Solve Them

 Shipping label “fails” can easily cause your package to be delayed, or worse, lost in transit.
-While losing a personal package can be emotionally devastating, losing work packages can cost you time and money.
-Fortunately, we have a long history of making labels and we apply that experience to solving label fails every day.
+While losing a personal package can be emotionally devastating, losing a work package can cost you time and money.
+Fortunately, we have a long history of making labels, and we apply that experience to solving label failures every day.

-Whether you’re new to shipping or new to creating and printing your own shipping labels, this article is for you.
-First and foremost, we’ll help you spot common shipping label fails and learn how to avoid them so that your packages arrive safely and on time.
+Whether you’re new to shipping and need to know how to ship a package or new to creating and printing your own shipping labels, this article is for you.
+First and foremost, we’ll help you spot common shipping label failures and learn how to avoid them so that your packages arrive safely and on time.
 We’ll also share our best tips for creating more professional-looking shipping labels.

 Other articles and resources you might like:

-Avery shipping labels with Sure Feed technology print with fewer misalignments and few paper jams for less frustration and fewer wasted labels.
+Avery shipping labels with Sure Feed technology print with fewer misalignments and printer jams, resulting in less frustration and fewer wasted labels.

-How to avoid printing with skewed or cut off information
+1) How to avoid skewed or cut off information

 Printer settings